mvyasu/tf-lore/content/Seasons/S03/02_Intro_Vignette.md

 The video then cuts to a shot of Kyoto, the new map for the season, and is accompanied with dialogue by Scotty.

->**Scotty:** Introducing Season 3-3-3!
+>**SCOTTY:** Introducing Season 3-3-3!
 >
 >`audio glitches`

 ![[S03_Intro_Vignette_04_Backstage.png]]

->**Scotty:** Wait.
+>**SCOTTY:** Wait.
 June, weren't we supposed to be back in the usual arenas after the reboot?
 >
->**June:** Is that a samurai over there?
+>**JUNE:** Is that a samurai over there?
 I mean, we expected Kyoto, but this is not the 22nd century version.
 Maybe it's from the AI.
 Shall we jump in?
 >
->**Scotty:** Yep!
+>**SCOTTY:** Yep!
 Let's go!

 ![[S03_Intro_Vignette_05_Garden.png]]

 A few shots of Kyoto are shown and then Scotty says the following:

->**Scotty:** Here we go contestants!
+>**SCOTTY:** Here we go contestants!
 Terminal Attack is back and it looks like it's here to stay!

 ![[S03_Intro_Vignette_06_Ranked.png]]

->**June:** Plus our ranked play has changed!
+>**JUNE:** Plus our ranked play has changed!
 Contestants will now be playing Terminal Attack to rise through the leagues!

 ![[S03_Intro_Vignette_07_World_Tour.png]]

->**Scotty:** There's also a new world tour on the books!
+>**SCOTTY:** There's also a new world tour on the books!
 It's a series of limited time tournaments and events scheduled throughout the season!

 ![[S03_Intro_Vignette_08_Weapons.png]]

->**June:** Not to mention some new weapons and a new specialization.
+>**JUNE:** Not to mention some new weapons and a new specialization.
 That's mix things up!

 ![[S03_Intro_Vignette_09_Battle_Pass.png]]

->**Scotty:** And the Battle Pass is overloaded with prizes!
+>**SCOTTY:** And the Battle Pass is overloaded with prizes!

 ![[S03_Intro_Vignette_10_Ninja.png]]

->**June:** Get ready!
+>**JUNE:** Get ready!
 Get set!
 Get in there contestants!
 Season 3 of THE FINALS starts now!

 ![[S03_Intro_Vignette_11_Versus.png]]